 - Additional Resources

 The current version of ShadowSnap is version 4.0.0 and requires a server reboot to finalize its install.
 It works in conjunction with ShadowProtect MSP version 5.0.1.
 You can check your protected machine's installed version from the Protect tab of your Datto appliance's GUI.

-- Backup software is like anti-virus software: Having more than one in place is problematic as they will conflict.
-Disable or remove all other backup software.
-When removing, use a high level uninstaller that removes all traces of the program after deployment, including registry keys, dlls, and stray folders.
+- Before installing the ShadowSnap Agent, disable or remove all other backup software from the production machine.
+Use a high-level uninstaller that removes all traces of the program after deployment, including registry keys, DLLs, and stray folders.
 These components can cause conflicts.

-- Acronis usually prevents installation of the ShadowSnap agent.
-For any machine that previously had Acronis, follow the steps in the Removing Acronis article to perform a system cleanup.
+- Acronis software can prevent installation of the ShadowSnap agent.
+For any machine that previously had an Acronis product installed, follow the steps in the Removing Acronis article to perform a system cleanup.

-- There is a known issue with the Synaptics Touchpad Driver and the VirtualBox Guest Additions software used by the ShadowSnap agent:
+- There is a known issue between the Synaptics Touchpad Driver and the VirtualBox Guest Additions software used by the ShadowSnap agent:

-- Older versions of the driver can cause a BSOD of the laptop itself.
+- Older versions of the driver can cause a Blue Screen of Death (BSOD) failure

 - Synaptics Touchpad Driver Version 22.214.171.124 - 9/15/11 is compatible.